 7. Combine Different Styles And Ideas

-There is a phrase which says that ‘Less is More,’ but you can explore your creativity by incorporating different design styles and ideas in one project whether it is a logo, business card or webpage design.
+There is a phrase that says that ‘Less is More.’
+Still, you can explore your creativity by incorporating different design styles and ideas in one project, whether a logo, business card, or webpage design.
 But be sure you don’t go overboard, start from a simple design and add things to it.

-It is not easy to incorporate many ideas in one project because, and your end design might become looking like a Christmas Tree.
+It is not easy to incorporate many ideas in one project because your end design might look like a Christmas Tree.

 8. Online Videos

 Various videos related to graphic design are available on the interwebs.
-As a graphic designer student start from the basics and move step by step to the advanced level.
+As a graphic designer student, start from the basics and move to the advanced level step by step.

 These videos support you both in improving creativity and technical skills.
 The main benefit is that while you’re sitting comfortably in your home, you can learn the advanced techniques without spending a single penny.

-Be sure that you put the e-courses into practice and not just seemingly watching them.
+Be sure that you put the e-courses into practice and not just seemingly watch them.